Hadoop Ecosystem and Their Components – A Complete Tutorial

 - Fast – Zookeeper is fast with workloads where reads to data are more common than writes.
 The ideal read/write ratio is 10:1.

 - Ordered – Zookeeper maintains a record of all transactions.

 It is a workflow scheduler system for managing apache Hadoop jobs.
 Oozie combines multiple jobs sequentially into one logical unit of work.
 Oozie framework is fully integrated with apache Hadoop stack, YARN as an architecture center and supports Hadoop jobs for apache MapReduce, Pig, Hive, and Sqoop.

 In Oozie, users can create Directed Acyclic Graph of workflow, which can run in parallel and sequentially in Hadoop.
 Oozie is scalable and can manage timely execution of thousands of workflow in a Hadoop cluster.
 Oozie is very much flexible as well.
 One can easily start, stop, suspend and rerun jobs.
 It is even possible to skip a specific failed node or rerun it in Oozie.

 There are two basic types of Oozie jobs:

 - Oozie workflow – It is to store and run workflows composed of Hadoop jobs e.g., MapReduce, pig, Hive.

 - Oozie Coordinator – It runs workflow jobs based on predefined schedules and availability of data.

 We have covered all the Hadoop Ecosystem Components in detail.
-Hence these components empower Hadoop functionality.
-As you have learned the components of Hadoop ecosystem, so refer Hadoop installation guide to use Hadoop functionality.
+Hence these Hadoop ecosystem components empower Hadoop functionality.
+As you have learned the components of the Hadoop ecosystem, so refer Hadoop installation guide to use Hadoop functionality.
 If you like this blog or feel any query so please feel free to share with us.